slsdetectorgroup/slsDetectorPackage/docs/src/dataformat.rst

    - **8** x 256 pixels (chip size: **8 rows**)
    - 2 bytes (pixel width)

 Note: Still in prototype stage, writes complete image (padded or not depending on ``framepadding`` parameter) to file.
-Only the summary written to console in the receiver handles the read n rows to calculate complete images received.
+Only the summary written to console in the receiver handles the ``readnrows`` to calculate to calculate complete images received.
 Only reduces network load, not file size.
 Use ``rx_roi`` for file size.

 Moench
 -------------